 During the course of a specific year, SAP access change requests will be simulated using an access control solution.
 Line Managers / Business users will be required to review these proposed changes, with approved requests being applied in SAP.

-The function of the User Access Review is to review whether that SAP access is still valid at a later point in time.
+The function of the is to review whether that SAP access is still valid at a later point in time.
 For example, if a person requests access to Create Purchase Orders (ME21N), if approved, the appropriate role will be assigned to the user.
 If this assignment was done on 1 January 2020, who is to say that the access is still relevant for that user on 1 Jan 2021.

-The downside for many organizations is that a User Access Review is done merely to appease audit, and the value of the activity is questionable, especially when you consider the amount of effort required by the business users to carry out a User Access Review.
+The downside for many organisations is that a User Access Review is done merely to appease audit, and the value of the activity is questionable, especially when you consider the amount of effort required by the business users to carry out a User Access Review.

 There is a need to shift the mindset of the business users from it being an audit tick box exercise to a valuable activity in remediating access risk.
 The reasons for doing this should not be to appease audit, but rather as a valuable access risk management activity.